 I have lived in many countries around the world and if you ask me about the country where it is easiest to spend Ramadan as an employee, I would say Saudi Arabia.
-Working hours in Saudi Arabia during Ramadan are so lenient that you don’t feel like you are working.
+Ramadan working hours in Saudi Arabia are so lenient that you don’t feel like you are working at all.

 It means people who are getting two off days in a week will be having a maximum of 30 working hours a week in Ramadan.
 In this way, you can give a lot of time to your daily prayers.
 Recommended: 6 Tips for Expats during Ramadan in Saudi Arabia

-Working Hours in Saudi Arabia during Ramadan for Non-Muslims
+Ramadan working hours in Saudi Arabia for Non-Muslims

 Non-Muslims will continue to work for 8 hours a day during the month of Ramadan.
 However, generally, companies set the timing for all Muslims and Non-Muslim workers to be 6 hours.